ersheff/IMS322-Docs/docs/js/data-types.md

 ## Undefined

-_Undefined_ often occurs if a variable is declared but has not been assigned a value.
+_Undefined_ often occurs if a variable is declared but not assigned a value.

 ```js
 const myVariable;